BanterTheGreat/modern-4e/classes/fighter.typ

       #theme.choiceBox("Shield Push")
       If you hit a foe while using a shield with an attack granted by your Combat Challenge feature, you push the target 1 square after dealing damage.

-      #theme.choiceBox("Wary Bastion")
+      #theme.choiceBox("Wary Fighter")
       You use your *Wisdom* instead of your *Dexterity* for determining your Initiative Bonus.

       #theme.choiceBox("Pin Down")
       *Requirements: 4 Constitution* #linebreak();